ageller/IDEAS_FSS-Vis/WebGL/threejs/SNdata/README.md

 # Supernovae from the past 135 years

-## Plotted in galactocentric cartesian coordinates

 I downloaded the data from The Open Supernova Catalog [https://sne.space](https://sne.space) on Aug.
 20, 2019.
 See [src/data/convertOpenSN.ipynb](https://github.com/ageller/IDEAS_FSS-Vis/blob/master/WebGL/threejs/SNdata/src/data/convertOpenSN.ipynb) for more information on the data contents.
+In the WebGL viz, the SNe are plotted in galactocentric cartesian coordinates.

 **Challenge #1:**